 I think it’s great that many people who have gotten a Nissen Fundoplication are symptom-free for years.

 But what about those who got surgery and are still suffering?
 What does that tell us about GERD?

 Clearly, some types of reflux are not caused by mechanical issues.

 5. What is the connection between GERD and Stress?

-Does stress affect the LES mechanism?
+Does stress affect the lower esophageal sphincter?
 How exactly does it contribute to acid reflux attacks?
 And how come the doctors I’ve seen never told me about the influence of stress?
 More research is needed in this area.

 6. If GERD is incurable, why have people healed from it?

 If GERD is incurable how come so many people have reported cures?
 Hop on Google and take a look at health forums and Facebook groups.
 These people are everywhere.